4teamwork/ftw.manager/README.rst

-options:
+Options:
   --version             show program's version number and exit -h, --help            show this help message and exit -s, --show-description
-                        show long-description of setup.py (with line numbers) -b, --show-inbrowser  Show description converted into HTML in your default browser
-  -o OFFROWS, --off-rows=OFFROWS
+                        show long-description of setup.py (with line numbers) -b, --show-inbrowser  Show description converted into HTML in your default browser -o OFFROWS, --off-rows=OFFROWS
                         show N rows before and after a bad row (only if not using -s)

 ftw checkout (co)
 =================
-usage: ftw checkout package_name
+Usage: ftw checkout package_name
     Command name:     checkout
     Command shortcut: co